jackieheitzner/jackieheitzner.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth-year undergraduate student at the University of Waterloo.
-I am majoring in Psychology with a research-intensive specialization, and Social Development Studies with a social work specialization.
+I am majoring in Psychology with a research-intensive specialization and Social Development Studies with a social work specialization.

 Some of my current research focuses have been in cognitive neuroscience psychology with a particular interest in human attention.
 Some of my recent projects have looked at attention in educational contexts.

-Outside of my academics, I spend my free time doing historical fencing through the Society for Creative Anachronism (SCA), fencing with the University of Waterloo's women's sabre team, and helping out with the [Psychology EDI Working Group](https://uwaterloo.ca/psychology-equity-diversity-inclusion/) on campus.
+Outside of my academics, I spend my free time doing historical fencing through the [Society for Creative Anachronism](http://www.sca.org/) (SCA), [fencing](https://www.uwaterloofencing.ca/) with the University of Waterloo's women's sabre team, and helping out with the [Psychology EDI Working Group](https://uwaterloo.ca/psychology-equity-diversity-inclusion/) on campus.